johnwesleyquintero/wesai-np/README.md

 - **Robust Editing Experience:** A reliable undo/redo system that covers all note attributes (title, content, tags) ensures you never lose an idea.
 - **Command Palette:** Press `Ctrl/Cmd + K` to access nearly every application feature, from creating notes to executing AI actions.
 - **Slash Commands:** Type `/` in the editor to quickly insert headings, lists, to-do items, dividers, and trigger AI actions.
+- **Saved Chat Responders:** Save and reuse common prompts in the "Responder" chat mode, turning complex customer service tasks into one-click actions.
 - **Collapsible Sidebar:** Maximize your writing space on desktop by collapsing the sidebar to a compact, icon-only view.
 - **Drag & Drop Import:** Drag text or markdown files directly into the editor or onto a folder in the sidebar to instantly create new notes.
 - **Full Data Portability:** Export your entire notepad—including all notes, folders, and templates—to a single JSON file for backup.
 Import a backup file to restore your data.
-- **Note Templates:** Create and save reusable templates for frequently created documents.
+- **Note Templates & Synced Blocks:** Create and save reusable templates.
+Embed template content directly into notes as "synced blocks" that update automatically when the source template is changed.
 - **Version History:** Automatically saves previous versions of your notes, allowing you to preview or restore them at any time.
 - **In-App Help Center:** A dedicated modal for FAQs and a running changelog to keep users informed.
 - **Light and Dark Themes:** Choose between a light or dark interface for optimal viewing comfort.